librenms/librenms/doc/Support/Add Support for a new OS.md

 }
 ```

-As we declare Memory and CPU graphs, we need to declare the right OID in a PHP file in the following directories:
+As we declare Memory and CPU graphs before, we need to declare the OID in a PHP file in the following directories:

 **Memory**